This is real

 It happens and it is systemic.

-We hear you, we understand you, we believe you.
+We hear you,

 We validate you!